-- Cut and fill data are not available at this time. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 45.
+- Cut and fill data are not available at this time. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 40.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be either less than or equal to 20 or greater than 20.
+The material should be placed and compacted as per applicable city / county guidelines. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20. - Recommend stabilizing the subgrade.

-- If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be stabilized. - Subgrade should be stabilized using lime or cement.
+- Subgrade should be stabilized using lime or cement.
 Lime application rates are presented here.
-Please contact InTEC for cement application rates. - Stabilized to a depth of 6 or 8 inches using 6 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm, an alternate procedure will be needed. - Lime application rate of 30 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 40 lbs per sq yard for 8-inch depth of stabilization is recommended. - Cement may be used in lieu of lime.
+Please contact InTEC for cement application rates. - Stabilized to a depth of 6 or 8 inches using 6 1⁄2 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm, an alternate procedure will be needed. - Lime application rate of 31 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 41 lbs per sq yard for 8-inch depth of stabilization is recommended. - Cement may be used in lieu of lime.
 An application rate as noted above may be used for planning and budgeting purposes.
 Cement application rate should be determined at the time of construction.